uqlibrary/reusable-webcomponents/README.md

 #### _Using UQ Header package as an example_

 - Follow the export procedure from [ITS Design System github](https://github.com/uq-its-ss/design-system/blob/master/packages/private-design-output/README.md).
+  (Note in June 2022 this required Node v12.12.0 (so do a `nvm use v12.12.0`) - ITS are hoping to update this soon) (`nvm install v12.12.0 && npm cache clear -f && npm ci && npx lerna clean && npx lerna bootstrap && node --version` was a useful string of commands)
 - Copy the exported package to a new folder (eg UQHeader) - or over existing files in the case of an update.
 - Create the Web Component file (eg. UQHeader.js in that folder)
   - Update the reference to the CSS in the css/\*.css